Analysis | How Europe Is Rewriting the Rules for Digital Media

 5. Who supports the EU’s plans?

-Large publishers like Axel Springer SE and Hubert Burda Media say they need Article 11’s protections to end free-riding on their content, which has allowed tech giants to make billions in advertising indirectly supported by their material.
-Music companies and movie studios are solidly behind Article 13.
-IMPALA, the Independent Music Companies Association, says the rules will help the creative industry thrive by helping creators get their fair share of the value generated by use of their works online.
+Large publishers like Axel Springer SE and Hubert Burda Media KG say they need Article 11’s protections to end free-riding on their content, which has allowed tech giants to make billions in advertising indirectly supported by their material.
+Music companies and movie studios have been pushing for Article 13.
+So has GESAC, a European umbrella association of authors and composers, which says the new rules will allow creators to be remunerated fairly by online platforms.
+However, some in the creative industries have expressed concerns that platforms could try to exploit loopholes to get around paying for content.

 6. Who is opposed?

-In addition to small publishers, Google and other tech companies have come out against the plans.
-Google has threatened to pull Google News entirely from Europe, depending on the final version of the text, and is blanketing Twitter and YouTube with ads urging viewers to fight the rules.
+Some tech companies and small publishers have fought against the plans.
+Google has even threatened to pull Google News entirely from Europe, depending on the final version of the text.
+In the run-up to the agreement, the search giant blanketed Twitter and YouTube with ads urging viewers to fight the rules.
 Open-internet activists have also sounded the alarm.
-The Pirate Party’s Julia Reda, a German Member of the European Parliament, has been particularly outspoken, saying the copyright directive could restrict how information is shared, especially if it covers hyperlinks through the protection of individual words.
-The issue is starting to make waves outside Brussels: an online petition objecting to Article 13 has already gathered 4.7 million signatures.
+The Pirate Party’s Julia Reda, a German member of the European Parliament, has been particularly outspoken, warning that upload filters that platforms will implement in response to the copyright directive could lead to censorship.
+The issue has made waves outside Brussels: an online petition objecting to Article 13 has already gathered 4.7 million signatures.

 7. Where’s this fight going?